Getting started (Windows)

 → Click Yes

-Grip needs administrator access to install a background service and create a firewall rule so your iPhone can connect.
+Grip needs administrator access to install the background companion and create a firewall rule so your phone or tablet can connect.

 3